 A drug test is a quick and easy way to make sure the person you would like to hire can pass a drug test.
 Passing a drug test should be discussed by potential employees.
 They should be aware that being hired is contingent on passing a drug screening.

 Have the person come back for a second interview.

 Make notes during the first interview and go over those same points during the second interview.
-Check the previous answers to look for any inconsistencies between the first and second interview.
+Check the previous answers to look for any inconsistencies between the first and second interviews.

 Verify a degree with the college the person attended.

-Being aware of the ways potential employees might mislead you and taking action can save your company from making a time-consuming and costly hiring mistake.
+Being aware of potential employees' ways might mislead you, and take action can save your company from making a time-consuming and costly hiring mistake.